-The amendment announced in this notice applies as of September 1, 2019, the effective date of List 1 of the $300 billion action.
-It is retroactive to the date the original exclusion was published and does not further extend the period for the original exclusion.
+The technical amendment announced in this notice is retroactive to the date of publication of the original exclusion and does not extend the period for the original exclusion.
 U.S. Customs and Border Protection will issue instructions on entry guidance and implementation.

 Start Further Info